ADACS-Australia/PyFHD/docs/source/index.rst

 specifically tested on MWA Phase I, MWA Phase II, PAPER, and HERA.
 There are three main use-cases for FHD: efficient image deconvolution for general radio astronomy, fast-mode Epoch of Reionization analysis, and simulation.

-Now, FHD has been translated to Python, giving us **PyFHD**, license free, free to use and free of IDL.
+Now, FHD has been translated to Python, giving us **PyFHD**, free to use and free of IDL.

 Contents
 -----------------